Cyanosulfidic prebiotic synthesis: Pathway

 The starting reactants for these reactions are hydrogen cyanide (HCN) as well as HCN derivatives and acetylene.
 Both of these are hypothesized to have been present on the early Earth.
-The reaction occur at 35 °C under oxygen-free conditions.
+The reactions occur at 35 °C under oxygen-free conditions.
 The early Earth was anoxic before the great oxidation event, making these conditions plausible.
 In the laboratory synthesis, a phosphate buffer was used to maintain a stable, neutral pH.
 Hydrogen sulfide (H2S) is used as a reductant in these reactions.
 The reactions are driven forward by ultraviolet radiation and catalyzed by Cu(I)-Cu(II) photoredox cycling.
 Some compounds in the system perform multiple roles.
 For example, phosphate serves as a buffer to maintain a neutral pH, serves as a catalyst in the synthesis of 2-aminooxazole and urea, and is a precursor to glycerol-3-phosphate and ribonucleotides.
 Products include precursors of many amino acids, the precursors of lipids, and ribonucleotides.
+An important intermediate is ribose aminooxazoline, which can crystallize with preferential chirality and enable the eventual synthesis of homochiral RNA.
 The amino acid precursors could then be produced by Strecker synthesis reactions.
-Cyanosulfidic metabolism also does produce the precursors of both purines and pyrimidines ribonucleotides simultaneously.
+Cyanosulfidic metabolism also can produce the precursors of both purines and pyrimidines ribonucleotides simultaneously.
 Many of the compounds produced also include intermediates in one-carbon metabolism.